Chronobiology: History

 A circadian cycle was first observed in the 18th century in the movement of plant leaves by the French scientist Jean-Jacques d'Ortous de Mairan.
 In 1751, Swedish botanist and naturalist Carl Linnaeus (Carl von Linné) designed a flower clock using certain species of flowering plants.
 By arranging the selected species in a circular pattern, he designed a clock that indicated the time of day by the flowers that were open at each given hour.
 For example, among members of the daisy family, he used the hawk's beard plant which opened its flowers at 6:30 am and the hawkbit which did not open its flowers until 7 am.

 The 1960 symposium at Cold Spring Harbor Laboratory laid the groundwork for the field of chronobiology.

-It was also in 1960 that Patricia DeCoursey invented the phase response curve, one of the major tools used in the field since.
+It was also in 1960 that Patricia DeCoursey invented the phase response curve while studying light response in rodents, one of the major tools used in the field since.

 Franz Halberg of the University of Minnesota, who coined the word circadian, is widely considered the "father of American chronobiology."
 However, it was Colin Pittendrigh and not Halberg who was elected to lead the Society for Research in Biological Rhythms in the 1970s.
 Halberg wanted more emphasis on the human and medical issues while Pittendrigh had his background more in evolution and ecology.
 With Pittendrigh as leader, the Society members did basic research on all types of organisms, plants as well as animals.
 More recently it has been difficult to get funding for such research on any other organisms than mice, rats, humans and fruit flies.